zax-xyz/srcom.py/README.md

 **This project is a work in progress.**

 An asynchronous Python wrapper for the speedrun.com REST API.
-Currently it focuses on the most important parts of the API.
-I.e., games, runs, users.
+Currently it focuses on the most important parts of the API, i.e., games, runs, users.
 It follows an object-oriented design, with methods integrating different parts of the API together and allowing simple retrieval of information.

 ## Simple Example